lfr/FSharp.Domain.Validation/README.md

 ## Not just strings

 Strings are the perfect example as it's usually the first type for which developers stitch together validation logic, but this library works with anything, you can create a `PositiveInt` that's guaranteed to be greater than zero, or a `FutureDate` that's guaranteed to not be in the past.
 Lists, vectors, any type of object really, if you can write a predicate against it, you can validate it.
-They're 100% generic so the sky is the limit.
+It's 100% generic so the sky is the limit.

 ## Ok looks good, but I'm still not sure